 The Mezzatorre Hotel & Thermal Spa is housed in a structure with a captivating past.
 Originally built as a watchtower by the Aragonese family in the 16th to 17th century, it was never completed, hence its name "Mezzatorre," which means "Half-Tower."

 The tower was later expanded in the 18th century by the dukes of Rancidello.
 In the 1930s, it served as a boarding house until Luigi Patalano, a renowned scholar, politician, and poet, acquired it and transformed it into a lively cultural centre.
 Patalano also constructed "La Colombaia," a stunning villa in the same park as Mezzatorre that was formerly owned by Baron Fassini and, later, by film director Luchino Visconti in the 1950s.

-In 2018, the Sciò family came across Mezzatorre, fell in love with it and in 2019, the Pellicano Hotels Group took over its management.
-Marie-Louise Sciò, CEO & Creative Director of the Group, injected her very own personality into every corner of the property – and transformed it into an exceptional Italian abode that fits right into the Pellicano world.
+In 2018, the Sciò family stumbled upon Mezzatorre and became enamoured with it.
+The Pellicano Hotels Group took over management of the hotel in 2019.
+CEO & Creative Director of the Group, Marie-Louise Sciò, put her personal touch on every aspect of the property and turned it into an exceptional Italian residence that perfectly complements the Pellicano brand.